 The acquisition value or direct cost of the closing inventory must be adjusted by reference to its replacement cost at the close of the taxable year.
 In this regard, if there is an invoice during the second half of the taxable year for goods of the same type and quality, the replacement cost is the highest price appearing in any such invoice.
 If there are only invoices for the first half of the year, the replacement cost is the highest price appearing in any such invoices plus an adjustment for inflation for the variation in the CPI from the last day of the second month prior to the beginning of the second half of the taxable year to the last day of the month prior to the month in which the taxable year ends.

 If the inventory already existed in the prior taxable year and there is no invoice for such inventory during the current taxable year, its replacement value is determined by adjusting its book value by the variation in the CPI from the last day of the second month prior to the beginning of the current taxable year through the last day of the month prior to the month in which the current taxable year ends.
 If the inventory is acquired outside Chile and goods of the same type and quality are imported in the second half of the taxable year, the replacement value is equal to the value appearing in the context of the last import.
+The import value is the cost, insurance and freight (CIF) value plus customs duties and customs charges.

 If the last import is made during the first half of the year, its replacement value is the value appearing in the context of the last import readjusted by the exchange difference during the second half of the taxable year in the foreign currency used for the import.
 If no import is made during the taxable year, the replacement value will be the book value readjusted by the exchange difference during the full taxable year in the foreign currency used for the import.

 e.
 Impact on Finished Goods and Work-in-Process